 - 1. Providing an escort to ensure that the Complainant and Respondent can safely attend classes and school activities; - 2.
 Offering the parties school-based counseling services, as necessary; - 3.
 Providing the parties with academic support services, such as tutoring, as necessary; - 4.
 Rearranging course or work schedules, to the extent practicable, to minimize contact between the Complainant and Respondent; - 5.
 Moving the Complainant's or the Respondent's locker or work space; - 6.
-Issuing a "no contact" directive between the Complainant and Respondent;

-7. Providing counseling memoranda with directives or recommendations;
+Issuing a "no contact" directive between the Complainant and Respondent; - 7.
+Providing counseling memoranda with directives or recommendations; - 8.
+Imposing discipline consistent with Policies 4309, 4407, 4506, 4606, or 5206, as applicable, and any applicable codes of conduct, handbooks, collective bargaining agreements, or individual employee contracts.

-These remedies may also be available to any other student or person who is or was affected by the sexual harassment.
+These remedies may also be available to any other student or person who is or was affected by sexual harassment.